 On the 23 January 1997 The initial series of Australian Legend Stamps was issued.
 It not surprisingly honoured Sir Donald Bradman.
 The two stamps showed a portrait of Bradman as a young man and a se-tenant stamp based on his record Innings of 452* in 1930 at the SCG for NSW against Queensland.

 The issue consisted of a PNC shown as the banner above with him demonstrating batting in the 1948 tour of England.
+Australia Post’s Celebration of 25 yrs of PNCs, as part of 2019 Impressions issues, included the image of the Bradman PNC (Banner) in the insert.

 The stamps were issued in sheetlets of 10 in se-tenant formation.
 The front of the stamp pack showed Bradman walking out to play for the last time at the SCG in February 1949.
 The back shows him walking off after his last innings.